laurensdeprez/ConicHedging/documentation.md

 ispositive.m : check if input is  numeric and positive

-*ACF: Applied Conic Finance by D. Madan and W. Schoutens

 ## other functions

-cond_prob_multinomial : determine conditional jump probabilities for multinomial tree when approximating a VG process
+cond_prob_multinomial.m : determine conditional jump probabilities for multinomial tree when approximating a VG process

+states_tri_tree.m : calculate the states u, m and d for a trinomial tree

+<a name="myfootnote1">1</a> ACF: Applied Conic Finance by D. Madan and W. Schoutens